 - Allow plenty of room in front of you.
 Should the vehicle in front of you slow down or brake unexpectedly you don’t want to be on (or under) their bumper, skidding out or in the ditch.

 - Adapt your driving around large vehicles.
 Heavy trucks take longer to stop and their drivers have a limited view.
 Signal sooner than you usually do when changing lanes, stopping or turning near a large truck.
-Allow more space and time to make your manoeuvres, and never, ever pull in front of a heavy vehicle just before a traffic light or stop sign.
-Get the full picture from this highly informative infographic created by Derek McClain for U.S. company Driver Solutions.
+Allow more space and time to make your maneuvers, and never, ever pull in front of a heavy vehicle just before a traffic light or stop sign.

 - Pass only when you’re 100 % sure it’s safe to do so – this means when visibility is excellent, traffic is lighter and the road is providing good traction.
 (And of course when the dotted lines are on the road).